andrewfishersb/leap-year/README.md

 ## Description

 _Three programs: Leap Year takes a year and tells you whether its a leap year.
 Pig Latin will take a word or sentence and change it to pig latin.
-Binary Converter will convert from Binary to decimal format_
+Binary Converter will convert from Binary to Decimal format_

 ## Leap Year Specs
   _The program should return when a year is not a leap year._